Frequently Asked Questions

 What division are considered World Class?

-All Black Belt Sparring for 10-11, 12-14, 15-17, 18-32 will be considered World Class and use Daedo Electronic Chest Guard System and Electronic Head Gear.
-Athletes will need to provide their own Electronic Foot Protector and Heel Sensor (Gen 1 and not Gen 2).
+All Black Belt Sparring for 10-11, 12-14, 15-17, 18-32 will be considered World Class and use Daedo Gen 1 Electronic Chest Guard System and Electronic Head Gear.
+Athletes will need to provide their own Electronic Foot Protector and Heel Sensor (Gen 1 or Gen 2 allowed).
 Black Belt sparring in these divisions will only be available in World Class Division for this year’s event.

 What guidelines will be used for judging?

 All judging will follow Washington State Governor’s Cup Rules and Regulations.
 Modified USAT rules will be used for 10-11, 12-14, 15-17 and 18-35 year old black belt sparring divisions.
 Copy of rules and regulations can be found at: https://wagovcup.wordpress.com/resources/